This list is representative of the nature and number of electives offered each year.

 Professor Peter J. Regan

-This mini-course extends core Decision Science with a series of weekly case assignments using Excel and Risk Solver.
+This mini-course extends core Decision Science with a series of weekly case assignments using Excel and (to a limited extent) Analytic Solver.
 The first case introduces students to decision tree analysis using TreePlan software with a pharmaceutical R&D project evaluation example.
 The second case builds a structured finance cash flow waterfall to generate insight into mortgage asset securitization risk.
 The third case evaluates adding small hydropower generation to an existing dam.
-The fourth case builds an investment banking valuation model for an existing mixed-use London commercial real estate property.
-Students work in teams (but with intermediate, individual deliverables) to design and build spreadsheet models, analyze results, and advise management.
+The fourth case builds an investment banking valuation model for a real mixed-use London commercial real estate property.
+Students choose each week whether to work as individuals or in teams (but with intermediate, individual deliverables) to design and build spreadsheet models, analyze results, and advise management.

 RESEARCH TO PRACTICE SEMINAR: RETAIL OPERATIONS (RTPRO)